top of page

 Athlete's Foot

-In this section Cypress Foot and Ankle specialist Dr. Christopher Correa discusses fungal infections of the feet known as Athlete's feet.
-Athlete’s foot is fungal infection of the skin that can cause itching, burning, flaking, and blistering.
-The species of fungi that most often associated with these infections are T. mentagrophytes, E. floccosum, and T. rubrum.
-In general fungus prefers dark, damp and moist environments making shoes and socks the ideal place for them to survive and thrive.
+In this section, Cypress Foot and Ankle specialist Dr. Christopher Correa discusses fungal infections of the feet known as Athlete's foot.
+Athlete’s foot is a fungal infection of the skin that can cause itching, burning, flaking, and blistering.
+The species of fungi that are most often associated with these infections are T. mentagrophytes, E. floccosum, and T. rubrum.
+In general, fungi prefer dark, damp, and moist environments, making shoes and socks the ideal place for them to survive and thrive.
 As a result, these infections typically center around the arches or interspaces between the toes.
-While fungus can be contracted anywhere, the most common places humans come into contact with them are locker rooms, gyms, hotels rooms, and swimming pools.
+While fungus can be contracted anywhere, the most common places humans come into contact with it are locker rooms, gyms, hotel rooms, and swimming pools.

 Fungus and athlete's foot

 Athlete’s foot is typically treated with a prescription for an antifungal cream or solution from your doctor.
-Furthermore you should take measures to keep your feet dry and limit repeat exposure to the organism.
+Furthermore, you should take measures to keep your feet dry and limit repeated exposure to the organism.
 This is best done by doing the following:

 • · After washing your feet, be sure to dry them completely.
-Especially between the toes and before dawning socks and shoes.
+Especially between the toes and before donning socks and shoes.

 • · Avoid wearing the same pair of shoes two days in a row.
 Remove the insoles and allow them to completely dry out for 24 hours.
 Antifungal powders are excellent adjuncts for shoes.